Yesterday, I thought about when I began exercising,

 my dedication to the Lord, my family, and my husband.

-I can push harder, faster, and get myself healthier.
+I can push harder and faster and get myself healthier.

 It's hard to do, especially when my body hurts.

 This is certainly a process, but I feel stronger, and I know that

 and great things did come to pass and still do come to pass for me.

-I move faster now, I am stronger, and have confidence in myself.
+I move faster now, am stronger, and have self-confidence.

 and stopped focusing on the things that I couldn't do,